Sathvik-Rao/ClipCascade/README.md

 ### End-to-End Encryption Configuration for Clipboard Data:

 When encryption is enabled, the clipboard data is encrypted on client devices.
 The server does not store this key, ensuring end-to-end encryption.
-The encryption password is generated using the user’s password, a salt, and the number of rounds, allowing you to control the number of rounds used.
-This process creates a unique hashed password based on the specified number of rounds.
+The encryption password is generated using the user’s password, a salt, and the number of rounds, allowing you to control the **salt** and **number of rounds** used.
+This process creates a unique hashed password based on the specified salt and number of rounds.

-However, it is crucial to use the same number of rounds across all client devices.
-The default is set to **664,937** rounds, referred to as `hash_rounds`.
+However, it is crucial to use the same salt and number of rounds across all client devices.
+The default number of hash rounds is set to **664,937**, referred to as `hash_rounds`, while the default salt is set to empty, referred to as `salt`.

-In the desktop application, you can find this field in the **DATA** file located in the software's directory.
-On mobile devices, you can adjust this setting in the login page under **extra config**.
+In the desktop application, you can find these fields in the **DATA** file located in the software's directory.
+On mobile devices, you can adjust these settings on the login page under **extra config**.

 Before making any changes, ensure you log out and exit the application.
-After editing the `hash_rounds` field, log back in for the changes to take effect.
+After editing the `hash_rounds` or `salt` fields, log back in for the changes to take effect.

 ## ⇄ Reverse Proxy Setup